-SOC 115 INTRODUCTION TO SOCIAL WELFARE: 5 hours.
-Prerequisite: SOC 105 with study of man's social life.
+SOC 105 INTRODUCTION TO SOCIOLOGY: 5 hours.
+An introduction to the scientific study of man's social life.
 The course is designed to provide insights into the principles and concepts which enables the beginning student to have an understanding of human group behavior.
 Fall, Winter, Spring and Summer.

 SOC 115 INTRODUCTION TO SOCIAL WELFARE: 5 hours.
-Prerequisite: SOC 104 with a grade of C or better.
+Prerequisite: SOC 105 with a grade of C or better.
 To provide the student with an understanding of social welfare as an institution and social work as a profession.
 The course will include a study of various settings which offer social welfare services; development of knowledge, values, and skills relevant to social work and other human services; and examination of the problems and gaps encountered in service delivery systems.
 This course is designed to contribute to the enrichment of general education for all students as well as those in the Social Work Education Program.
 Winter.